djonn/toms-data-onion/README.md

 I know have 30/32 bytes in the secret key and from here I'm just going to guess; So I take 2 random bytes as the remainder of the key and decode the whole payload and then look for the payload marker which I know is going to be somewhere in the message.
 Since the payload marker is longer than the key we can be sure that we do indeed have the correct key.
 Cracking the last 2 bytes of the secret key took just a couple of minutes on my ~4 year old laptop.

-_At one point during implementing I actually did notice that I had gotten most of the title of the next layer as some like `==[ Layer 4/6: Network Traffi*2,` from which I deduced that the first 32 bytes of the payload was `==[ Layer 4/6: Network Traffic ]`, however I wanted to find the secret key programmatically without me guessing some it._
+_At one point during implementing I actually did notice that I had gotten most of the title of the next layer as something like `==[ Layer 4/6: Network Traffi*2,` from which I deduced that the first 32 bytes of the payload was `==[ Layer 4/6: Network Traffic ]`, however I wanted to find the secret key programmatically without me guessing some it._

-## Layer4 - Network Traffic
+## Layer 4 - Network Traffic

 Networks like Tom's Data Onion are made up of layers, in this case some data wrapped in a UDP layer which then is wrapped in a IPv4 layer.